-- Running training events for our sales representatives and other employees to help them understand the science behind, and the impact that diseases have on patients’ lives.
+- Running training events for our sales representatives and other employees to help them understand the science behind our products, and the impact that diseases have on patients’ lives.

-All payments must be based on fair market value and reflect the time needed for preparation and performance of the service.
+All payments must be based on fair market value and reflect the time and qualifications needed for preparation and performance of the service.

-Our Global Policy requires that payments made to doctors and other healthcare professionals are formally approved and tracked to ensure that excessive single or collective payments are not being made to individuals.
-In some countries, including the US, we have set a limit on the fees a doctor can receive for speaker and other consulting services per year.
+Our Global Policy on Ethical Interactions requires that payments made to doctors and other healthcare professionals are tracked to ensure that excessive single or collective payments are not being made to individuals.
+In some countries, including the US, we have set a limit on the fees a doctor can receive for services per year.

 We continue to look at ways to improve the consistency and extend the reach of our data collection in this area, and increase public transparency of this data.

-Do you pay travel and accommodation expenses for doctors attending your events?
+Do you pay travel and accommodation expenses for doctors attending your conferences?

-In some limited circumstances, we support doctors with travel and accommodation to enable them to attend company organised promotional meetings.
-These circumstances exist during the launch period of a new product, or when there is significant new use of a product, where there is a genuine educational need for extended face-to-face interactions.
+In some limited circumstances, we support doctors with travel and accommodation to enable them to attend company organised meetings, where a scientific, medical education or other legitimate business purpose exists..
 Meeting venues and meals provided must be modest.
 We have embedded robust controls in our process for supporting travel and accommodation to ensure that it is only provided in a lawful and ethical manner that is consistent with our commitment to integrity.

-Our Policy only allows for modest gifts to be given to healthcare professionals as expressions of sympathy in the case of bereavement or series illness.
+Our Policy only allows for modest gifts to be given to healthcare professionals as expressions of sympathy in the case of bereavement or serious illness.
 In exceptional circumstances, where the absence of a gift is against the cultural norm and may be potentially offensive, modest value cultural courtesy gifts may be provided with executive management approval.
-We also allow modest items of medical use (such as anatomical models) and relevant medical literature to be provided to individual healthcare professionals.
+We also allow modest items of medical use that are educational in nature (such as anatomical models) and relevant medical literature to be provided to individual healthcare professionals.

 Do you allow off-label promotion of unlicensed products or uses?